-Performance HS-PS3-3 Expectation Design, build and refine a device that works within given constraints to convert one form of energy into another form of energy.
-Dimensions Constructing PS3.A: Definitions of Energy Energy and Explanations and • At the macroscopic scale, energy manifests itself in Matter Designing Solutions multiple ways such as in motion, sound, light and Changes of • Design, evaluate, thermal energy. energy and and/or refine a matter in a solution to a PS3.D: Energy in Chemical Processes system can be complex real- Although energy cannot be destroyed, it can be described in world problem converted to less useful forms - For example, to terms of energy based on scientific thermal energy in the surrounding environment. and matter knowledge, flows into, out student- ETS1.A: Defining and Delimiting an Engineering Problem of, and within generated sources Criteria and constraints also include satisfying any that system of evidence, requirements set by society, such as taking issues of risk prioritized criteria mitigation into account, and they should be quantified and tradeoff to the extent possible and stated in such a way that one considerations. can tell if a given design meets them. (secondary) Clarifications Clarification Stateme ints and Content Emphasis is o n both qualitative and quantitative evaluations of devices.
-Limits Examples of c constraints could include use of renewable energy forms and efficiency.
-Examples of c devices could include, but are not limited to: Rube Goldberg devices Wind Turbines • Solar Cells Solar ovens ovens Generators Content Limits Assessment f or quantitative evaluations is limited to total output for a giv en innut Assessment in s limited to devices constructed with materials provided to s tudents Science Electric current, elect rical energy, electromagnet, magnetic field, electric field, me echanical energy, Vocabulary renewable energy, ge enerator, wind turbine, Rube Goldberg Device, solar cell, sola r oven Students are Expected to Know Science Torque, entropy, mol ecular energy, second law of thermodynamics, thermodynar nics, thermal Vocabulary equilibrium, Stirling e ngine Students are Not Expected to Know 1 Phenomena Context/ Engineering standard s are built around meaningful design problems rather than p henomena.
-For Phenomena this performance exp ectation, the design problem and solutions replace phenome ena. a problems for US DS2 2 Some example design Use and engli ne to generate the most light from an LED.
+Performance HS-PS3-3 Expectation Design, build and refine a device that works within given constraints to convert one form of energy • into another form of energy.
+Dimensions Constructing PS3.A: Definitions of Energy Energy and Explanations and At the macroscopic scale, energy manifests itself in Matter Designing Solutions multiple ways such as in motion, sound, light and • Changes of Design, evaluate, thermal energy. energy and and/or refine a 57 matter in a solution to a PS3.D: Energy in Chemical Processes system can be complex real- Although energy cannot be destroyed, it can be described in world problem converted to less useful forms - For example, to terms of energy based on scientific thermal energy in the surrounding environment. and matter knowledge, flows into, out student- ETS1.A: Defining and Delimiting an Engineering Problem of, and within generated sources Criteria and constraints also include satisfying any that system of evidence, requirements set by society, such as taking issues of risk , prioritized criteria mitigation into account, and they should be quantified and tradeoff to the extent possible and stated in such a way that one considerations. can tell if a given design meets them. (secondary) ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Clarifications Clarification Stateme nts l and Content Emphasis is o n both qualitative and quantitative evaluations of devices.
+Limits Examples of constraints could include use of renewable energy forms and efficiency.
+Examples of devices could include use of reflewable energy forms and efficiency.
+Examples of devices could include, but are not limited to: Rube Goldberg devices Wind Turbines Solar cells Solar ovens Generators Content Limits Assessment for quantitative evaluations is limited to total output for a given input.
+Assessment is limited to devices constructed with materials provided to students.
+Science Electric current, elect rical energy, electromagnet, magnetic field, electric field, me echanical energy, Vocabulary renewable energy, ge nerator, wind turbine, Rube Goldberg Device, solar cell, sola r oven Students are Expected to Know Science Torque, entropy, mol ecular energy, second law of thermodynamics, thermodynar nics, thermal Vocabulary equilibrium, Stirling e ngine Students are Not Expected to Know Phenomena Context/ s are built around meaningful design problems rather than p Phenomena this performance exp ectation, the design problem and solutions replace phenome ena. - problems for HS-PS3-3: Use and engine ne to generate the most light from an LED.

-Refine a Stirling Engine to make it run for over 30mins.
-Create a solar oven that will cook an egg in 10mins.
-Refine a solar cell such that it maximizes energy output.
+- Refine a Stirling Engine to make it run for over 30mins. - Create a solar oven that will cook an egg in 10mins. - Refine a solar cell such that it maximizes energy output.

 This Performance Expectation and associated Evidence Statements support the following Task Demands.

-Task Demands Articulate, describe, illustrate, or select the relationships, interactions, and/or processes to be explained.
-This may entail sorting relevant from irrelevant information or features.
+- 1. Articulate, describe, illustrate, or select the relationships, interactions, and/or processes to be explained.
+This may entail sorting relevant from irrelevant information or features. - 2.
 Express or complete a causal chain explaining how the device converts one form of energy into another form of energy.
-This may include indicating directions of causality in an incomplete model such as a flow chart or diagram, or completing cause and effect chains.
-Using given information, select or identify constraints that the energy converting device or solution must meet.
-4. Identify evidence supporting the inference of causation that is expressed in a causal chain.
-5. Using given data, propose, illustrate, or assemble a potential energy converting device (prototype) or solution.
+This may include indicating directions of causality in an incomplete model such as a flow chart or diagram, or completing cause and effect chains. - 3.
+Using given information, select or identify constraints that the energy converting device or solution must meet. - 4.
+Identify evidence supporting the inference of causation that is expressed in a causal chain. - 5.
+Using given data, propose, illustrate, or assemble a potential energy converting device (prototype) or solution. - 6.
 Using a simulator, test a proposed energy converting prototype and evaluate the outcomes, potentially including proposing and testing modifications to the prototype.